The Hilbert Stack

-is cartesian. \end{thm} We will need some lemmata to prove Theorem \ref{thm:pushouts}. \begin{lem} Let $X$ be an algebraic stack, and suppose that $\{Z_i\}_{i\in I}$ is a finite directed system in $\RAFF{X}$, then this system has a categorical colimit in $\RAFF{X}$, whose formation commutes with flat base change on $X$.
-If the system is of the form $[Z' \xleftarrow{t'} Z \xrightarrow{t''} Z'']$ and $t'$ (or $t''$) is a closed immersion, then the induced cocartesian square in $\RAFF{X}$ is also cartesian. \end{lem} \begin{proof} By \cite[Prop.\ 14.2.4]{MR1771927}, there is an anti-equivalence of categories between $\RAFF{X}$ and the category of quasicoherent sheaves of $\Orb_X$-algebras, which commutes with arbitrary change of base, and is given by $(Z\xrightarrow{s} X) \mapsto (\Orb_X \xrightarrow{s^\sharp} s_*\Orb_Z)$.
-Since the category of quasicoherent $\Orb_X$-algebras has finite limits, it follows that if $s_i :Z_i \to X$ denotes the structure map of $Z_i$, then the categorical colimit is $Z = \spec_X \varprojlim_i (s_i)_*\Orb_{Z_i}$.
+Now, returning to the case that $X$ is an algebraic stack, we know that $s$, $t \colon R \to U$ are flat representable morphisms, repeating the descent argument given above shows that $(Z,\{\phi_i\})_{i\in I}$ is a categorical colimit in $\RSCH{X}$. \end{proof} The following result is a generalization of \cite[Lem.\ 17]{kollar-2008}, which treats the case of a finite equivalence relation of schemes. \begin{thm} Let $X$ be a locally noetherian algebraic stack.
+Let $\{Z_i\}_{i\in I}$ be a finite diagram in $\qfsfin{X}$.
+Then a colimit $(Z,\{\phi_i\}_{i\in I})$ exists in $\qfsfin{X}$.
+Moreover, this colimit is a uniform categorical colimit in $\RSCH{X}$ and a uniform geometric colimit. \end{thm} We will need some lemmas to prove Theorem \ref{thm:pushouts}.
+We first treat the affine case, then the finite case and finally the quasi-finite case. \begin{lem} Let $X$ be an algebraic stack.
+Let $\{Z_i\}_{i\in I}$ be a finite diagram in $\RAFF{X}$.
+Then this diagram has a categorical colimit in $\RAFF{X}$, whose formation commutes with flat base change on $X$. \end{lem} \begin{proof} By \cite[Prop.\ 14.2.4]{MR1771927}, there is an anti-equivalence of categories between $\RAFF{X}$ and the category of quasi-coherent sheaves of $\Orb_X$-algebras, which commutes with arbitrary change of base, and is given by $(Z\xrightarrow{s} X) \mapsto (\Orb_X \xrightarrow{\smash[t]{s^\sharp}} s_*\Orb_Z)$.
+Since the category of quasi-coherent $\Orb_X$-algebras has finite limits, it follows that if $s_i \colon Z_i \to X$ denotes the structure map of $Z_i$, then the categorical colimit is $Z = \spec_X \varprojlim_i (s_i)_*\Orb_{Z_i}$.